mozilla/ecosystem-platform/docs/features/sub-plat/overview.md

 sidebar_label: Overview
 ---

 This document provides a non-technical overview of Subscription Platform features.
-Detailed information about integration for developers can be found [here][team page].

 The Subscription Platform is a catch-all name for a set of interdependent features that allow users to unlock premium value by entering into a subscription relationship with Mozilla.
 Namely:

 1. **Payment & Subscription Creation** - The initial payment funnel where users enter CC information to subscribe to a product.
-We use Stripe to handle
 2. **Billing** - Ongoing billing & receipt emails once a subscription is entered.
 3. **Subscription Management UI** - Settings that allow the user to update payment information.
 4. **Subscription Support** - Staffed support for end users.